 Join a dynamic, enriching community

-UE students enjoy a rich on-campus life through Greek and other student organizations and events, community service opportunities, and leadership development programs.
+UE students enjoy a rich on-campus experience through Greek life and other student organizations and events, community service opportunities, and leadership development programs.
 Off campus, the city of Evansville and the surrounding area offer such attractions as locally owned restaurants, museums, zoos, nature preserves, and amusement parks.
-Evansville is only three hours from St. Louis and Indianapolis, and two from Nashville and Louisville.
+Evansville is only three hours from St. Louis and Indianapolis and two from Nashville and Louisville.